 “We defy translation,” Sandra María Esteves writes.
 “Nameless/we are a whole culture/once removed.”
 She is half Dominican, half Puerto Rican, with indigenous and African blood, born in the Bronx.
 Like so many of the contributors, she is a blend of cultures, histories and languages.

 Containing the work of more than 40 poets—equally divided between men and women—who self-identify as Afro-Latino, ¡Manteca! is the first poetry anthology to highlight writings by Latinos of African descent.
 The themes covered are as diverse as the authors themselves.
 Many pieces rail against a system that institutionalizes poverty and racism.
 Others remember parents and grandparents who immigrated to the United States in search of a better life, only to learn that the American Dream is a nightmare for someone with dark skin and nappy hair.
-But in spite of hardship, faith remains.
+But in spite of the darkness, faith remains.
 Anthony Morales’ grandmother, like so many others, was “hardwired to hold on to hope.”
-There are love poems to families and lovers.
+There are love poems to family and lovers.
 And music—salsa, merengue, jazz—permeates this collection.

 Editor and scholar Melissa Castillo-Garsow writes in her introduction that “the experiences and poetic expression of Afro-Latinidad were so diverse” that she could not begin to categorize it.
 Some write in English, others in Spanish.
-They are Puerto Rican, Dominican, and almost every combination conceivable, including Afro-Mexican.
+They are Puerto Rican, Dominican and almost every combination conceivable, including Afro-Mexican.
 Containing the work of well-known writers such as Pedro Pietri, Miguel Piñero and E. Ethelbert Miller, less well-known ones are ready to be discovered in these pages.